alexandrudaia/udacity-data-engineer-nanodegree-covid-free/Apache_Cassandra/README.md

 Datasets

-**For this project, you'll be working with one dataset: event_data.
+<b>For this project, you'll be working with one dataset: event_data.
 The directory of CSV files partitioned by date.
-Here are examples of filepaths to two files in the dataset:
+Here are examples of filepaths to two files in the dataset </b>: